Sermons

 30 June 2019

 Have you ever signed up for something and it’s turned out to be something different to what you expected?
-Or have you ever committed yourself to something and not realised just how much effort it was going to be?
-Did you know that nearly two billion dollars a year on gym memberships is wasted in… Read more
+Or have you ever committed yourself to something and not realised… Read more

 Year C-Pentecost 2nd Sunday after Pentecost-Strength for Ministry in silence